communitybridge/easycla/contributors/contribute-to-a-gerrit-project.md

     A **Request Access** window appears.

-2. Select your email address from the **Emial to Authorize** drop-down list.
+2. Select your email address from the **Email to Authorize** drop-down list.
 This is the email address that you want your company manager to whitelist while signing the Corporate CLA.

 3. Click **SEND**